Dehvi/Crackmes/README.md

   -   anti-reverse engineering methods

-## Reverse engineering part
+## Reverse engineering
-After creating the crackme I will reverse it and create a writeup of it.
+I will document the reverse engineering of crackmes I create and how it could be made more difficult to crack.

+I am using a win10 64bit system for reversing the crackmes.

 ## Installation / compiling
 >gcc <fileName.c>